Sales Intelligence & Automation Blog

 You can only derive valuable insights from your sales data if you’re collecting it in the first place.
 This is where the biggest challenge lies for most sales organizations.

-The process of manually entering sales activity and customer data into a CRM such as Salesforce™ is often extremely tedious and frustrating, decreasing the chances that your sales reps will actually take the time to do it.In fact, sales professionals cited manual data entry as their #1 biggest challenge to using their CRM, according to HubSpot’s State of Inbound: Sales Edition Report.
+The process of manually entering sales activity and customer data into a CRM such as Salesforce™ is often extremely tedious and frustrating, decreasing the chances that your sales reps will actually take the time to do it.In fact, sales professionals cited manual data entry as their #1 challenge to using their CRM, according to HubSpot’s State of Inbound: Sales Edition Report.

 Source: HubSpot’s State of Inbound: Sales Edition Report